kyouryuukunn/renpy-ActionEditor/README.md

               {
                   'layer name':[(z, duration, warper)...]
               }
+         `focus_check_points`
+             A list of check points for the depth of field & the focus position, in the following format:
+              {
+                  'focus':[(z, duration, warper)...]
+                  'dof':[(dof, duration, warper)...]
+              }
+            `dof` is the z range where layers aren't blured. it defaults to 9999999.
+            `focus` decides the focus position.
+It is the z coordinate which is sum of this value and the z coordinate of camera.
          `x_loop`
               If True, all x coordinate check points will loop continuously.
 This defaults to False.
          `y_loop`